Max Planck Research Group, headed by Janne Mende, funded by the Max Planck Society (2020-2025).

 Maria Manoli is a PhD candidate at the Institute of Air and Space Law (IASL) of the Faculty of Law at McGill University, where she has also been an Erin JC Arsenault Fellow in Global Space Governance.
 Her doctoral research focuses on the use and exploration of space natural resources from an interdisciplinary and critical theoretical perspective.
 She holds an LLM in Civil Law and an LLM in International Studies from the National and Kapodistrian University of Athens, where she also completed her undergraduate studies in law, as well as an LLM in Air and Space Law from the IASL at McGill.
 She has published several academic articles and edited two books in the field of space law, and is often involved in international research projects, such as the Global Space Governance study and the MILAMOS project at McGill.
 Her areas of interest include public international law, space law, law and technology, critical legal studies, and postcolonial approaches to international law.

-Raphael Oidtmann currently serves as advisor to the executive director at the Peace Research Institute Frankfurt (PRIF) and is an adjunct lecturer at Mannheim Law School.
-He holds master’s degrees in political science (Johannes Gutenberg University Mainz), international and comparative law (University of Mannheim & University of Adelaide) and international relations (University of Cambridge).
+Raphael Oidtmann currently serves as a parliamentary and legal advisor to the State Parliament of Hesse and holds further appointments as adjunct lecturer at Mannheim Law School, as associate researcher at the Max Planck Institute for Comparative Public Law and International Law, and as associate postgraduate (‘doctorant associé’) at the Centre Marc Bloch Berlin.
+Previously, he was the scientific advisor to the executive director at the Peace Research Institute Frankfurt (PRIF) and held positions as a research fellow and lecturer at the universities of Mannheim and Mainz.
+Raphael holds master’s degrees in political science (Johannes Gutenberg University Mainz), international and comparative law (University of Mannheim & University of Adelaide) and international relations (University of Cambridge).
 He is an alumnus of the Hague Academy of International Law and currently an external PhD candidate at the Institute of Political Science at Goethe University Frankfurt (supervised by Professor Nicole Deitelhoff).
 Raphael’s principal teaching and research interests pertain to (general) international law, international criminal law, the history of international law, human rights and the law of armed conflict as well as international relations theory and history, geopolitics, international security studies and European Union integration.
 Recently, his research has focussed on (1) the actorness qualities of international institutions, in particular international (criminal) courts and tribunals, (2) the notion of global health in the context of international law as well as (3) questions of implementing and maintaining (international criminal) jurisdiction in areas of limited statehood (such as the High Seas, the Arctic, or Antarctica).